Arianna-Penrod/Savvy/__tests__/README.md

   - validates the core price comparison logic used in the app
   - ensure it returns the cheapest store given a product

-* searchProductEmpty.tsx by Himaghna Mandla <br>
+* searchProductEmpty.tsx by Himaghna Mandla
-  Tests how findCheapest handles empty or invalid input:
+  - Tests how findCheapest handles empty or invalid input:
    - Empty String ("")
    - Product not in database ("Dodo feathers")
-   - Null or Undefined <br>
+   - Null or Undefined
-  Expected behavior: returns null
+  - Expected behavior: returns null